 There are several organization to get informations about your rights for filming Police:

 While filming is mostly allowed, once you publish a video, you may want to blur the faces of the policemen.

 You should also be aware that if Police is in operation better you keep some distance and discretion while filming, otherwise they may annoy you.

 How to claim your rights as a human—or a citizen, traveler of tourist—and make a complaint, “press charges”, “make a report”, to institutions and what to do to escalate it to higher hierarchy levels

 Whom to contact

-– Higher ranks of the same institution (head offices, etc…)
+– Higher ranks of the same institution you are complaining about (head offices, etc…)

 – Ombudsman of the institution